|•Seine River Cruises »||• Moulin Rouge »|

 For us, staging our dinner reservations in Paris to meet our mood and appetite is almost a second job.

 Speaking of tips, here's another one.
 It's important to call the restaurant to confirm on the day of your reservation.
 (Or have your concierge call for you).
 Many restaurants in Paris require this.
 If you don't confirm, you may lose your reservation.
 We've seen it happen!
-And, yes, this means you must have reservations.
+And, yes, this means usually you should have reservations.